dattgoswami/smartoutfit-weather-clothing-recommendation/README.md

 python3 weather_clothing_recommendation.py
 ```

-The script ask for the name of the city, and then will fetch the weather data, convert the temperature to Celsius, and then use the Llama model to generate clothing recommendations based on the temperature.
+The script ask for the name of the city, and then will fetch the weather data, convert the temperature to Celsius, and then use the Llama2 model to generate clothing recommendations based on the temperature.
 The final clothing recommendation will be printed in the console.

 ```
 Enter the name of your city: Toronto